ChaozhongLiu/DyberPet/README_EN.md

 </p>

 :octocat: The project is at the very early stage, and mostly maintained in Chinese.
 Please leave an issue here if you have any suggestion, question, or trouble using it.

-🆕 DyberPet will transfer to **PySide6**, PyQt5 version will stop updating soon.
-If you just get to know the App, I suggestion you to start directly with PySide6 branch.

-⚠️ main branch will merge with PySide6 branch in **10/17/2023**.
-Curently it's still PyQt5.
+⚠️ main branch has been merged with PySide6 branch in **10/17/2023**.
+This branch is an archieve for PyQt5 version.

 🆕 **Language changer** has been released now, supporting English and Simplified Chinese.